FORTFANOP/fortfanop/README.md

 ### Hi there 👋
-I'm a tech hobbyist.
+I'm a tech hobbyist and BTech Student.
 I like:
-1) Electronics
+1) Electronics/Robotics
-2) Python
+2) AI/ML
-3) Coding
-4) Machine Learning

-I'm a bored high school student looking for ways to fabricate new **awesome** projects.
+3) Aviation (all machines that fly)

 # " Think.
 Innovate.
 Fabricate. " #